xwmx/nb/README.md

 # This is an example excerpt.
 ```

-`notes` is an alias for `notes ls`, and both commands respond to the same
+`notes` is a shortcut for `notes ls`, and both commands respond to the same
 arguments as `notes list`.
 For more information about options for listing
 notes, run `notes help list`.